Local Learning Abstraction: Trainer

 Note

+- The users can also manage the variables all by themselves.
 However, you must check the lifecycle of the record varibales carefully, and release them once they are not used.
 An unreleased variable may cause memory leakage during federated learning.
+Feel free to implement your own algorithm in FederatedScope!

 Multi-model Trainer